Portugal Visa and Residency: Your Guide to Expat Visas in Portugal

 Permanent Residency

-After residing in Portugal for five years on a long-stay residency visa, visa holders may apply for permanent residency.
+After living in Portugal for five years on a long-stay residency visa, visa holders may apply for permanent residency.
 This requires the ability to read, write, speak, and understand the Portuguese language at an A2 level.
-According to CEFR, The Common European Framework of Reference for Languages, A2 is considered to be an elementary level.

 Visa holders must adhere to specific “time spent in Portugal” requirements.
 During the first 24-month cycle, visa holders must be physically present in Portugal for 16 months with no absence lasting longer than six months, and not to exceed eight months during the combined period of validity.